PerdueCo/Gi-ServiceLifetimeDemo/README.md

 ## Understanding Transient, Scoped, and Singleton in a simple, hands-on way

 Welcome!

-This project was created to give learners—whether new developers, students, or early-career engineers—a clear and practical demonstration of how .NET Core service lifetimes work.
+This project was # created to give learners—whether new developers #, students, or early-career engineers—

+a clear and practical demonstration of how .NET Core service lifetimes work.

 If you’ve ever wondered:

 - “What’s the real difference between Transient, Scoped, and Singleton?”